 When we all are assembled and mounted on the white war-stallions, the trumpet of God and the voice of Michael, the commander of the army of warrior angels, will sound.
 Down through the air will descend both armies (Mahanaim).
 The armies of Antichrist shall be destroyed.
 Antichrist and the False Prophet will be cast into the Lake of Fire.
 One angel will bind Satan and throw him into the Bottomless Pit.

 This is the Bible scenario.
 It is a little different from our flying away to Heaven to lounge about in our mansion, doing nothing of importance for eternity.

-We have been deceived with Dispensational theology; the lawless-grace teaching; and the "rapture."
-It is time now for these deadly errors to be removed from Christian thinking, as the pastors and evangelists return to their Bibles and see if what I have written is the truth of God.
+We have been deceived by Dispensational theology, the lawless-grace teaching, and the “rapture.”
+It is time now for these deadly errors to be removed from Christian thinking, as the pastors and evangelists return to their Bibles and see whether what I have written is the truth of God.

 When the Pentecostal baptism came into being in the previous century, there was a lot of scorn, unbelief, and hostility.
 But the Pentecostal movement has proved to be of God.

-What I and others have written about the coming of Christ and His saints in His Kingdom may not be warmly received at first.
-But, like the Pentecostal message, it will stand the test of time; for it is what the Bible says.
+What I and others have written regarding the coming of Christ and His saints in His Kingdom may not be warmly received at first.
+But, like the Pentecostal message, it will stand the test of time, for it is what the Bible says.

 (“Is Heaven Coming to the Earth?”, 3510-1, proofed 20211004)